1: What is ReactJS?

 3. There was huge memory wastage

-4. Because of circular dependencies, complicated model was created around models and views
+4. Because of circular dependencies, the complicated model was created around models and views

 53. What is Pure Component?
 When to use Pure Component over Component?